Point Processes and spatial statistics in time-frequency analysis: Signal processing and time-frequency analysis

 \subsubsection{Covariance of the Short-Time Fourier Transform}

 The Short-Time Fourier Transform of Definition~\ref{def:STFT} can be reinterpreted as the decomposition of a finite-energy signal on a family of \emph{atoms}, obtained by applying elementary operations on the analyzing window.
-Namely, these operations consist in time translation and frequency modulation, as displayed in Figure~\ref{fig:MvTu} in the case when the analyzing window is the circular Gaussian window.
+Namely, these operations consist in time translations and frequency modulations, as displayed in Figure~\ref{fig:MvTu} in the case when the analyzing window is the circular Gaussian window.

 \begin{proposition} Let $(u,\omega) \in \mathbb{R}^2$, and consider the \emph{translation} and \emph{modulation} endomorphisms $\mathcal{T}_u : L^2(\mathbb{R}) \rightarrow L^2(\mathbb{R})$ and $\mathcal{M}_{\omega}: L^2(\mathbb{R}) \rightarrow L^2(\mathbb{R})$, defined by